Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

         [20, 21, 22, 23]]])
 ```

-We also see that integer indices remove the axis, and slices keep the axis
+We also observe that integer indices remove the axis, and slices keep the axis
 (even when the resulting axis has size 1):

 ```py